-In 2020, there is another exciting range of events outline details are below.
-More detailed descriptions will follow.
+In 2022, there is another exciting range of talks, details of which are below are below.
 If you would like more information or if you have any questions about the Club activities, please let us know via the Contact Us link and we will be delighted to help.

 All evening events are held in the Church Hall of All Saints Church New Haw, Weybourne Way, 98, Woodham Lane, New Haw, Addlestone, KT15 3DH.

 Light refreshments are included in the entrance price.
-Tea, coffee and a choice of cakes (including gluten free) all baked by Melissa Gill
+Tea, coffee and a choice of cakes all baked by Melissa Gill

 Homemade jams and preserves are also on sale –again prepared by Melissa.
-A share of the sale price is donated to Club funds
+A 50% of the sale price is donated to Club funds

 There is always a raffle and a good selection of prizes